-Treatment for schizophreniform disorder generally consists of medication and psychotherapy (a type of counseling).
-People with severe symptoms or who are at risk of hurting themselves or others may need to be hospitalized until the condition is stabilized.
+Medication and psychotherapy (a type of counseling) are both used.
+People with severe symptoms or who are at risk of hurting themselves or others may need to be hospitalized to get their condition under control.

-- Psychotherapy: The goal of therapy is to help the patient learn about the illness, establish goals, and manage everyday problems related to the illness.
-It can also help the person manage the feelings of distress associated with the symptoms.
+Psychotherapy: The goal is to help the person recognize and learn about the illness and its treatment, set goals, and manage everyday problems related to the condition.
+It can also help the person handle the feelings of distress linked to the symptoms.
 Family therapy can help families deal more effectively with a loved one who has schizophreniform disorder.

-People with schizophreniform disorder recover within six months.
-If the symptoms do not improve, the person likely has schizophrenia, which is a lifelong illness.
+People with schizophreniform disorder recover within 6 months.
+If the symptoms don’t improve, the person likely has schizophrenia, which is a lifelong illness.
 According to the American Psychiatric Association, about two-thirds of people with schizophreniform disorder go on to develop schizophrenia at some point.

 Can Schizophreniform Disorder Be Prevented?

-There is no known way to prevent schizophreniform disorder.
-However, early diagnosis and treatment can help decrease the disruption to the person’s life, family, and friendships.
+There is no way to prevent schizophreniform disorder.
+But early diagnosis and treatment are very important, because they can help to limit damage to the person’s life, family, and other relationships.